mcoirad/the-grunfeld/_executives/Billy Knight_['MEM', 'ATL'].md

   <li>Drafted Josh Smith with 17th pick but was worth 3th pick.</li>

-  <li>Drafted Antonis Fotsis with 48th pick but was worth 27th pick.</li>
+  <li>Drafted Shane Battier with 6th pick but was worth 3th pick.</li>

-  <li>Drafted Travis Hansen with 37th pick but was worth 36th pick.</li>
+  <li>Drafted Al Horford with 3th pick but was worth 2th pick.</li>

   </ul>'
 end_year: 2008